primnp/ec500-MusicApp/README.md

 3. Add ARcamera and ImageTarget by navigating to GameObject -> Vuforia Engine -> ARCamera / ImageTarget
 4. To use Vuforia engine, create a Vuforia Developer account then go to [Vuforia developer](https://developer.vuforia.com/license-manager) to create a license key for your project.
 5. Add license key to your project by navigating to ARCamera -> Open Vuforia Engine Configuration -> App License Key
-6. To change ImageTarget, create a new database from Vuforia Developer -> Target Manager (https://developer.vuforia.com/targetmanager).
+6. To change ImageTarget, create a new database from Vuforia Developer -> [Target Manager](https://developer.vuforia.com/targetmanager).
 Then add a new single image target (whichever image you desired for Vuforia engine to detect and shows the AR 3D object)
   - For more information on ImageTarget, refer to: https://library.vuforia.com/features/images/image-targets.html
 8. Build & Run your project in the desired environment (this project was built for iOS).
 Android Studio may need further set up.